 Minimally Invasive Cardiac Surgery

 Doctors at Apollo Hospitals use minimally invasive techniques to perform multiple graft heart bypass surgery without cutting through a single bone.
 The new procedure is less painful and leads to faster healing, compared to conventional bypass.
 It is the first time in India that multiple grafts have been put at the back side of the heart through minimally invasive coronary surgery.
-Many non-operative procedures are also done to avoid skin incisions ("key-hole").
-These include non-surgical closure of atrial septal defects, ventricular septal defects and patent ductus arteriosus and balloon valvuloplasty of the pulmonary, aortic and mitral valves.
+Many non-operative procedures are also done to avoid skin incisions (“key-hole”).
+These include interventional cardiology treatments like non-surgical closure of atrial septal defects, ventricular septal defects and patent ductus arteriosus and balloon valvuloplasty of the pulmonary, aortic and mitral valves.
 Read more

 ClearWayTM RX – Rapid Exchange Therapeutic Perfusion Catheter